Admitting now

 • 03

-Conversion to long-acting benzodiazepine (typically diazepam), then structured slow taper spanning weeks.
+Conversion to long-acting sedative (typically support), then structured slow support spanning weeks.
 Never abrupt — seizure risk.

 • 04